JeffreySarnoff/GetColumn.jl/README.md

-_As other datatable packages become v0.7.0- compatible, more may be here._
+_As other datatable packages become v0.7.0- compatible, more will be supported._

 -----